helium/HIP/0040-validator-denylist.md

 ### Denylist Aggregator

-In the interest of allowing denied hotspot owners and community members alike to understand why a given hotspot was denied, we propose an aggregator of these distributed lists.
+In the interest of allowing denied Hotspot owners and community members alike to understand why a given Hotspot was denied, we propose an aggregator of these distributed lists.
 In preparation for this HIP, the Helium Foundation has opted to build and host this community resource.

 The denylist aggregator will serve both as an interface to explore the state of Hotspots within